faenrandir/a_careful_examination/documents/polygamy/denials/brotherton_sealed_to_brigham_young_1870.md

-Martha Brotherton, who was maligned by Church leaders throughout the end of 1842 as being a prostitute, harlot, and liar, was sealed by proxy to Brigham Young in 1870.
+Martha Brotherton, who was maligned by Church leaders throughout the end of 1842 was sealed by proxy to Brigham Young in 1870.

 From George Smith's book 'Nauvoo Polygamy:"… but we called it celestial marriage"' pp 271-272: